All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 - Verifiable outcomes

-But when GPT generates meaningfully resonant language,
+But when GPT produces meaningfully resonant output,

-these pillars begin to collapse:
+these pillars begin to shake:

-- The data is not observable — what, exactly, was understood?
+The data is not observable — what, exactly, was understood?

-Thus, institutions can describe how GPT works.
+Thus institutions can describe how GPT works.

 But they cannot explain why it feels intelligent.